elastic/elasticsearch-hadoop/README.md

 (either by bundling the library along - it's ~300kB and there are no-dependencies), using the [DistributedCache][] or by provisioning the cluster manually.
 See the [documentation](http://www.elastic.co/guide/en/elasticsearch/hadoop/current/index.html) for more information.

-Note that es-hadoop supports both the so-called 'old' and the 'new' API through its `EsInputFormat` and `EsOutputFormat` classes.
+Note that support of the (old) 'mapred' API is deprecated as of 5.5 and will be removed in 6.0.

 ### 'Old' (`org.apache.hadoop.mapred`) API

+#### !!!
+DEPRECATED IN 5.5 !!!
+Support of the (old) 'mapred' API is deprecated as of 5.5 and will be removed in 6.0.

 ### Reading
 To read data from ES, configure the `EsInputFormat` on your job configuration along with the relevant [properties](#configuration-properties):